numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

 Detailed Description
 --------------------

-The following sections details some of the design decisions above and gives more details on potential user datatype use cases motivating the need for these changes.
+This section details some of the design decisions above and gives more details on potential user datatype use cases motivating the need for these changes.
 Since datatype changes touch a large part of code and behaviours, NEP 40